digital-futures-academy/airport-challenge/README.md

       - A plane without an id property does not land on the airport;
       - A plane without a status property does not land on the airport;
       - Throws an error when a plane with wrong status type attempts to land in the airport;
-      - Throws an error when a plane with id type attempts to land in the airport;
+      - Throws an error when a plane with wrong id type attempts to land in the airport;
       - You are able to land airplane on an airport with existing planes;
-      - You are not able to land a plane which is already at the airport;
       - Plane with id of null is not landing on the airport;
       - Plane status changes from `departed` to `landed` once the plane lands in the airport.